Report: Self-driving car company Zoox abruptly ejects Tim Kentley-Klay from the CEO chair

 Things seemed to be going so well.
 Zoox had racked up some impressive VC money and a cool $3.2 billion valuation on its way to delivering an autonomous vehicle by 2020.

-A Bloomberg report Wednesday says the company abruptly ejected one of its co-founders, Tim Kentley-Klay, from the CEO chair.
-The other co-founder, Jesse Levinson was promoted to president.
+A Bloomberg report Wednesday says the company abruptly ejected one of its cofounders, Tim Kentley-Klay, from the CEO chair.
+The other cofounder, Jesse Levinson, was promoted to president.

-The four-year-old company picked up $500 million in venture capital in July, brining its funding total up to $800 million.
+The four-year-old company picked up $500 million in venture capital in July, bringing its funding total up to $800 million.

 Kently-Klay’s removal as CEO was the result of a vote by the board of directors.
 Bloomberg‘s (unnamed) source did not give a reason for the change.